scernst13/tikbalangmedia/README.md

-This repo will be expressely for housing my photography moving forward as github pages gives more flexibility for free vs NekoWeb
+# tikbalangmedia

+#This will be the location of my nekoweb retro themed site for hosting
+#my photography and other random thoughts